What Hometown Cha-Cha-Cha Taught My Student About Real Korean Grammar — Episode 1, Part 2

 이 영화 좋아요 vs 이 영화 좋아해요 — what's the difference?

-Both sentences involve liking a film.
-Both translate roughly to "I like this movie" in English.
-But they're not the same, and the difference reflects something important about how Korean thinks about states versus actions.
+Both sentences are about liking a movie and translate roughly to "I like this movie" in English.
+But they aren't exactly the same, which shows a lot about how Korean distinguishes between states and actions.

 Before getting into 하고 싶어요, we spent time with 하다 itself — because 하다 shows up everywhere, and understanding its conjugation pattern unlocks an enormous range of vocabulary.